Skip to Content

 4. San Jose

-San Jose Fort was a Spanish fort built in the 18th century to protect the area from Native American attacks and was later used as a base for Spanish missions in the area.
+This Spanish fort was built in the 18th century to protect the area from Native American attacks and was later used as a base for Spanish missions in the area.

 The fort was abandoned in the early 19th century and fell into ruins.